katieoconn/pregnancy-ibd/pages/pregnancy_perianal.md

 **Perianal**

-Perinal surgeries do not affect the ability to carry a pregnancy to term.
+Perianal surgeries do not affect the ability to carry a pregnancy to term